plone/documentation/adapt-and-extend/config/content-settings.rst

    **Defining your own workflows**

    It is no problem to define your own workflows.
-By default, however, that involves a trip to the :doc:`ZMI Management Interface <management-interface>` which is not incredibly userfriendly, and defining new workflows is a task best left for your Site Administrator or other specialist.
+By default, however, that involves a trip to the :doc:`Management Interface <management-interface>` which is not incredibly userfriendly, and defining new workflows is a task best left for your Site Administrator or other specialist.

    There are several add-ons, however, like `plone.app.workflowmanager <https://github.com/plone/plone.app.workflowmanager>`_ that will present a graphical tool to define workflows.